enableiot/iotkit-agent/README.md

 The steps to configure and activate the agent are almost the same as the scenario where the iotkit-agent has been pre-installed in the Galileo.

 So, you will need to register the iotkit-agent at the [iotkit-dashboard](https://dashboard.us.enableiot.com).
-To do that, you need to obtain the Device Id by executing this command:
+To do that, you need to obtain the Device Id and Gateway Id by executing those commands :

     ./iotkit-admin.js device-id
+    ./iotkit-admin.js gateway-id

+> If both Gateway Id and Device Id weren't set in the past, they will have the same value on the beginning.

-> In the Dashboard enter both Id and Gateway as output by previous command.
+> In the Dashboard enter both Id and Gateway as output by previous commands.

 Or, you can set a different Device Id with this command:

     ./iotkit-admin.js set-device-id <device_id>

+You can also set a different Gateway with this command:

+    ./iotkit-admin.js set-gateway-id <gateway_id>

-Once you get the Device Id, use them to register the device id in your dashboard.
+Once you get the Device Id and Gateway Id, use them to register the device id in your dashboard.

 After the device registration, copy the activation code in _My Account_ UI, tab _Details_ (in _Account_ menu) and execute the activation command: